 Another challenge with watering is growing in soil and as we did, growing in Grow Bags.
 Our sunny and cold winters tend to be very dry, a challenge that other hobby indoor growers have here as well.

 Many commercial greenhouses grow hydroponically.
-Shirleys Greenhouse, too is a hydroponic greenhouse.
+Shirleys Greenhouse also is a hydroponic greenhouse.
 Growing in water instead of soil makes it easy to “water” perfectly.
 What it simply means is how often the water circulates the hydroponic system.

 Winter carbon dioxide (CO2) conditions in a greenhouse